 Contact Improvisation continues to develop and spread to new cities, countries, types of dancers, and areas of application.
 The work embraces those new to the form as well as those who have been devoted to its study and practice for decades.

 Contact Quarterly cover; Volume 23 No. 1, Winter/Spring 1998; CI's 25th Anniversary issue.

 In 1975, the Contact Newsletter was started among the handful of dancers engaged in Contact Improvisation as a way to stay in touch with each other and the developments of the work.
-In 1976, the Newsletter became Contact Quarterly dance and improvisation journal, a vehicle for moving ideas, which for three and a half decades has served as a meeting point for contact improvisers worldwide.
-Through letters, articles, photos, interviews, and a newsletter, CQ provides a connection to information, dialogue, and documentation of the developments of CI and related dance, movement, and somatic practices directly through the dancers' voice.
+In 1976, the Newsletter became Contact Quarterly dance and improvisation journal, a vehicle for moving ideas, which for four and a half decades has tracked the developments of CI and related dance, movement, and somatic practices directly through the dancers' voice.
 The journal published its final biannual print issue in January 2020 and continues today online on CQ Unbound.

 The bounty of materials about CI that CQ has generated over the years is available through its back issues and its Contact Improvisation Sourcebooks—collections of the significant writings about CI from the journal's inception in 1975 until 2018.
 The CI Sourcebooks and other books and DVDs about Contact and new dance are available through CQ's book project, Contact Editions.
 (For more publications on Contact, see Links to CI Resources.)